Chilean colonization of the Strait of Magellan: Penal colony (1843–1852)

 From 1845 onwards Ancud was stationed in Fuerte Bulnes contributing to the charting and exploration of the strait.
 The garrison of Fuerte Bulnes was relieved in late 1845 when new soldiers arrived.
 Sergeant major José de los Santos Mardones took command of Fuerte Bulnes as governor in 1847.
 The winter of 1847 was harsh and the settlement's livestock was moved north to the valley of río del Carbón (lit.
 "River of the Coal") which provided a sheltered area with good grazing grounds.
 The soils of the place were more appropriate for sowing crops than those around Fuerte Bulnes and the climate less constant winds.
 A small outpost was established there to take care of the livestock and protect the colony from eventual Tehuelche incursions.
 In March 1848 half of Fuerte Bulnes was destroyed in a fire.
 Mardones took the occasion to move much of the settlement to the site of the small outpost further north.
 This move led in effect to the establishment of the modern city of Punta Arenas.
 Convicts of the penal colony were left behind to care of Fuerte Bulnes.
 Punta Arenas developed rapidly, by mid-1849 it had reached or surpassed Fuerte Bulnes in population.
 Barter with ships allowed the settlers to be supplied with nails and tools necessary for the growing settlement.
 By October 1851 the population of Punta Arenas had grown to 436.
 In November of the same year the Mutiny of Cambiazo, an internal conflict involving Chilean soldiers and convicts, led to the ravaging and abandonment of the settlement.
 The abandoned settlement was further destroyed in January 1852 when Tehuelches sacked whatever of value that was left.
+To rebuild the settlement the Chilean government sent Bernhard Eunom Philippi as new governor.
+Philippi arrived in Punta Arenas on board of Infatigable on August 18, 1852.